 Jeff Koons

 Artist

-Jeff Koons was born in York, Pennsylvania in 1955.
-He earned a B.F.A degree from the Maryland Institute College of Art in Baltimore and studied at the School of the Art Institute of Chicago.
+He was born in York, Pennsylvania, in 1955.
+He studied at the Maryland Institute College of Art in Baltimore and the School of the Art Institute of Chicago.
+He received a Bachelor of Fine Arts degree from the Maryland Institute College of Art in 1976.
 He lives and works in New York City.

+Jeff Koons